varunrpillai/karma-iOS-AWS-FBLogin/README.md

 ** The app also provides a login using facebook.
 ** I have similar app in Android since 2015 - https://github.com/varunrpillai/karma

+** This project does not work rightaway.
+Many of the configuration files have been removed for the sake of privacy.
+Contact me if you need some help in setting it up.

 ## Screenshots